apache/tvm/apps/benchmark/README.md

 ## How to Reproduce

 To obtain the best performance, we always do auto-tuning for the specific devices and get the parameters for used kernels.
-We release some pre-tuned networks on some devices so users can easily reproduce our results.
+To enable easy reproduction of our results, we release pre-tuned parameters for popular networks on some common devices.
 TVM will download related tuning cache files during compilation.

 If you don't have the following listed devices, you can still run these scripts.
 You can pick the one that is most similar to your device as argument.
 In general, the performance should also be good.

-For your custom devices and networks, we recommend that you tune it by yourself.
+It is recommended that you run tuning by yourself if you have your customized network or devices.
 Please follow the tutorial for
 [NVIDIA GPU](https://docs.tvm.ai/tutorials/autotvm/tune_nnvm_cuda.html),
 [ARM CPU](https://docs.tvm.ai/tutorials/autotvm/tune_nnvm_arm.html),